Connect a network drive to the server

 -

-Open the utility configuration file
+Open the configuration file of the

 Device Mapper Multipath